YUseiDoi/VBA_StandardModules/README.md

 # VBA_SharedModules

-These are original Shread Modules in VBA.
+These are original Shread Modules in VBA.<br>
 You can use them in standard situations.